lynxthecat/adblock-lean/README.md

 opkg update
 opkg install gawk sed coreutils-sort
 ```

-## Features
-adblock-lean is written as a service and 'service adblock-lean start' will process any local blocklist/allowlist, download blocklist/allowlist parts, generate a new merged blocklist file and set up dnsmasq with it.
-Various checks are performed and, depending on the outcome of those checks, the script will either: accept the new blocklist file; reject the blocklist file if it didn't pass the checks and fallback to a previous blocklist file if available; or as a last resort restart dnsmasq with no blocklist file.

-adblock-lean includes the following features:

-- support multiple blocklist files downloaded from user-specified urls
-- support local blocklist
-- same for downloaded and local allowlists
-- support whitelist mode
-- removal of domains found in the allowlist form the blocklist files
-- combining all downloaded and local lists into one final blocklist file
-- check that each individual blocklist and allowlist file does not exceed configurable maximum size
-- check that the total blocklist size does not exceeed configurable maximum file size
-- check for rogue entries in blocklist file parts (e.g. check for redirection to specific IP)
-- check that line count in blocklist file does not exceed configurable minimum (default: 100,000)
-- save a compressed copy of the previous blocklist file, then load the new combined blocklist file into dnsmasq
-- supports blocklist compression by leveraging the new conf-script functionality of dnsmasq
-- perform checks on restarted dnsmasq with new blocklist file
-- revert to previous blocklist file if checks fail
-- if checks on previous blocklist file also fail then revert to not using any blocklist file
-- implements optional calls to user-configurable script on success or failure (for example to send an email report)
-- automatically check for application updates and self update functionality
-- config keys and values validation and optional automatic config repair when problems are detected
-- automated interactive setup

 ## Basic configuration
 The config file for adblock-lean is located in `/etc/adblock-lean/config`.